 The global digital health market size is projected to grow from $332.53 billion in 2022 to over $900 billion in 2032.
 Digital health technologies make a significant impact on the level of patient engagement and satisfaction with the healthcare services they receive.
 Recently, we discussed the evolution of healthcare data standards in the U.S. and described the initiatives that provide patients with advanced control over their healthcare data.
-But today, we will discuss how to implement FHIR and how to create an FHIR implementation guide.
+But today, we will discuss how to implement FHIR for startups and how to create an FHIR implementation guide.

 Patients now make good use of the freedom granted to them by government bodies to achieve more patient-centered care.
 For example, citizens of the United States can choose any app they like to connect to an EHR and display personal health data.
 We discussed a patient’s authorization use case in our article about SMART on FHIR.
 SMART on FHIR reduces costs and time for new app implementation.
 FHIR implementations allow for the development of patient-facing health applications with FHIR that can integrate with different healthcare systems and provide patients with personalized health information and insights.